bbaassssiiee/vagransible/README.md

 ### Enter these commands with vagransible as the work directory

     'make prepare' # download the required roles
-    'make demo'    # create a centos base images for virtualbox
+    'make demo'    # create a centos6 base image for virtualbox

 ___